efsalvarenga/CV/index.md

 # Estevao Alvarenga CEng

-## Operational Research Industrial Engineer
+#### **Operational Research Industrial Engineer**
 - 14 years' experience and passionate about the Oil & Energy's industrial landscape, capturing commercial value across E&P, refining, utilities and new energies.
 - Skillful in slicing and dicing complex problems into manageable sub-components.
 - Member of Shell ambassadors' group.
+- Out of the office I enjoy spending time with my family, power-lifting, trekking and cycling.

 ## Professional Experience